lsentkiewicz/action-creators/README.md

 - When using `createAction` from `redux-actions`, it's not obvious if the action creator requires any arguments.
    For example:
    `increment = createAction('INCREMENT');`
    You don't know if you should call `increment()` or `increment(something)`.
-In such situation You always must check the expected payload in the reducer.
+In such situation, you always must check the expected payload in the reducer.
 - I needed a fast way to debug created actions.
-There are existing libraries for logging like [redux-logger](http://npmjs.com/package/redux-logger), but it can be sometimes not convenience.
-You must expand 3 levels of object to see the action payload.
+There are existing libraries for logging like [redux-logger](http://npmjs.com/package/redux-logger), but it can sometimes be not convenience.
+You must expand 3 levels of an object to see the action payload.
-  It's much more readable if the action is logged in a single line.
+  It's much more readable if the action payload is logged in a single line.

 ## API
 - `createNamespace(namespace)`